-© 2023 Alberta Health Services, Communicable Disease Control, Notifiable Disease and Outbreak Program
+© 2023 Alberta Health Services.
+Communicable Disease Control.
+Notifiable Disease and Outbreak Program

-International.
-To view a copy of this licensed under the Creative Commons - Attribution-NonCommercial-NoDerivatives 4.0 International.
+This copyright work is licensed under the Creative Commons - Attribution-NonCommercial-NoDerivatives 4.0 International.
 To view a copy of this license, see Creative Commons - Attribution-NonCommercial-NoDerivatives 4.0 International - CC BY-NC-ND 4.0.
 You are free to copy and distribute the work including in other media and formats for non-commercial purposes, as long as you attribute the work to Alberta Health Services, do not adapt the work, and abide by the other license terms.
 The license does not apply to AHS trademarks, logos or content for which Alberta Health services is not the copyright owner.